kmjennison/dfp-prebid-setup/README.md

 `python -m tasks.add_new_prebid_partner`

 You should be all set!
 Review your order, line items, and creatives to make sure they are correct.
-Then, approve the order in DFP.
+Then, approve the order in GAM.

-*Note: DFP might show a "Needs creatives" warning on the order for ~15 minutes after order creation.
+*Note: GAM might show a "Needs creatives" warning on the order for ~15 minutes after order creation.
 Typically, the warning is incorrect and will disappear on its own.*

 ## Additional Settings